HME301 - Medicine 3A

 a. ‘case synthesis’ The precise format and weighting will vary between rotations and may take the form of long case presentations, oral or written case commentaries or analyses, presentations of pre-operative assessments, completion of hospital admission notes, mental state examination presentations, or completion of written or oral referrals of patients with multiple problems.

-*Students enrolled in the IMMERSe program will undertake comparable assessment within the Doctor and Patient theme to that outlined above for hospital-based students, namely case synthesis components, clinical skills assessment components and logbook components for each of the 6 rotation Disciplines.
-Due to the integrated delivery of Disciplines in the IMMERSe program the precise format of some assessments within the IMMERSe program may vary from hospital-based rotations.
+*Students enrolled in the Rural Community Clincal School program will undertake comparable assessment within the Doctor and Patient theme to that outlined above for hospital-based students, namely case synthesis components, OSCE preparation components and logbook components for each of the six rotation Disciplines.
+Due to the integrated delivery of Disciplines in the Rural Community Clincal School program the precise format of some assessments within the Rural Community Clincal School program may vary from hospital-based rotations.

 Knowledge of Health and Illness

-Students who are borderline will be reviewed by the Academic Progress Committee, who will arrange additional support during HME302 as appropriate.
+Students who are borderline will be reviewed by the Academic Progress Committee, additional support during HME302 will be arranged as appropriate.

 Students who are accepted into H311 Bachelor of Medicine Bachelor of Surgery will be provided with a booklist detailing prescribed and recommended textbooks.
 Students will also be directed to supplemental electronic resources within the Deakin University Library.
 Self-directed learning through investigations of the literature is an important learning strategy for all themes of the Deakin medical course.